guyinacube/powerapps-docs-pr/articles/guided-learning/learning-common-data-service-incorporate-powerbi.md

 ![Build a report](./media/learning-common-data-service-incorporate-powerbi/build-report.png)

 This feature is currently in preview.
 Please let us know if you have any feedback, and check back often because we add content over time.
-PowerBI is the first of many experiences that we expect to share over the coming months to demonstrate how the Common Data Service can help you build your apps quickly and effectively.
+Power BI is the first of many experiences that we expect to share over the coming months to demonstrate how the Common Data Service can help you build your apps quickly and effectively.